 There are no impacts to SMF and UPF since existing capabilities are re-used.

 It is assumed that the 5G-RG can provide a list of non-3GPP devices to the ACS, with host name, MAC address and IP address for each device.
+For IPv4 with a NAT in the 5G-RG, it is assumed that the 5G-RG provides the external IP address and the associated port range for each device to the ACS.

 Impacts to and assumptions on the 5G-RG and ACS are out of 3GPP scope and are to be verified by BBF/Cablelabs.